b-fuze/lces/README.md

 </lces-widget>
 ```

-They'll be rendered into their respective forms `lces.init();` is invoked for you to manipulate them in JS afterwards:
+They'll be rendered into their respective forms after `lces.init();` sets things up for you to manipulate them in JS afterwards:

 ```javascript
 var litterBox  = lces("litter-box");